amerrez/nmt_arabic/README.md

 # nmt_arabic
-The neural network in this repo is from the google [blog](https://github.com/tensorflow/nmt).
+The neural network in this repo is from the google nmt [blog](https://github.com/tensorflow/nmt).

 I worked on the English-Arabic data from [here](http://www.casmacat.eu/corpus/news-commentary.html) and convert it to the format required by the google nmt network in the blog mentioned [above](https://github.com/tensorflow/nmt).